 How to Make a Dowel and Brass Plant Stand

 A fresh take on a plant stand using materials found in your local hardware store, this wood and brass plant stand can be adjusted to fit any size planter.
-A few coats of neon paint give it modern edge.
+A few coats of neon paint give it a modern edge.

 - 1/2" wooden dowel rods (4)